Showings That Make Buyers Say “OMG"

 Your agent will also recommend that, actually, you should probably leave while they show off your house to strangers, who will look under your sinks and peek into your closets.
 Why should you heed that advice?
 Because it makes good business sense for you.

-2. when the owner is right there.
+2. Buyers may have trouble picturing themselves living in the house when the owner is right there.

 The last thing you want buyers to think after the showing or open house is, “This place needs work,” or “This seller is desperate — I have the upper hand.”
 So, let your agent take the lead.
 This won’t be their first rodeo.
-They know the nuanced ways to show your home in its best light so that buyers will and .
+They know the nuanced ways to show your home in its best light so that buyers will oooh and ahhh.
 They also know how to strategically answer questions from buyers to help set you up for success later, during negotiation.

+Your agent can also stage a broker’s open house on your behalf.
 Unlike standard open houses — where buyers can stop by — at broker’s open houses, only real estate agents and other industry professionals are invited to attend.
 Generally, a broker’s open is held within the first few days of a house being put on the market.
 Complimentary lunch is often served as an incentive to get more people to show up.

 There are two main benefits of having a broker’s open house: